utxostack/utxo-stack-doc/docs/glossary.md

 ### RGB++ layer

-[RGB++](https://github.com/ckb-cell/RGBPlusPlus-design/blob/main/docs/light-paper-en.md) is a protocol by using single-use seals and client-side validation techniques to manage state changes and transaction verification.
+[RGB++](https://github.com/ckb-cell/RGBPlusPlus-design/blob/main/docs/light-paper-en.md) is a protocol that uses single-use seals and client-side validation techniques to manage state changes and transaction verification.

 In the UTXO stack, the RGB++ layer serves as the contract layer, resolving challenge disputes, validator elections, and staking.

 ### RGB++ assets

 RGB++ assets are an extended assets protocol deployed on the RGB++ layer.
-It supports permissionless asset transfer across chains via client-side verification.
+It supports cross-chain asset transfer via client-side verification without centralized bridges.

 ### RGB++ assets leap protocol

-A permissionless protocol to move assets across chains.
+A permissionless, secure, and decentralized cross-chain protocol to move assets across RGB++ compatible chains.

 ### Client-side verification proof

 Client-side verification is an RGB++ feature.

 Client-side verification proof is composed of a series of UTXO transactions and Merkle proofs.
-With the proof, we can verify these transactions' validity an independent context.
-For example, we can generate a client-side verification proof from an App chain and verify the proof in an RGB++ contract.
+With the proof, the validity of transactions can be verified in an independent context.
+For example, a client-side verification proof can be generated from an App chain and verified in an RGB++ contract.

 ### DA layer / DA chain

 Data availability layer or Data availability chain.
 The DA chain is an infrastructure that solves data availability problems in the UTXO stack.

 The DA chain provides a set of interfaces to support data storage, data retrieval, and data proof.
-The DA chain's consensus guarantees that the DA layer nodes keep submitted data for at least the Challenge Period duration.
+The DA chain's consensus guarantees that the DA layer nodes keep submitted data for at least one Challenge Period duration.

 ### DA validator